tbody-cfs/hermes-3/docs/sphinx/solver_numerics.rst

 Slope (flux) limiters
 ~~~~~~~~~~~~~~~~~~~~~

+The choice of slope limiter is important: a dissipative limiter increases
+numerical dissipation but can substantially improve solver stability and
+robustness.
+See :ref:`sec-slope-limiter-settings` for how to change the
+limiter.
+The default is ``MC``, which has a good balance between
+stability and accuracy.

 Dynamics parallel to the magnetic field are solved using a 2nd-order
 slope-limiter method.
 For any number of fluids we solve the number